 - 4.1 Admissions authorities for the grammar schools in Wirral will allocate places only to children who have achieved the required standard.
-If they are over subscribed with children who have achieved the standard, they will not be able to offer places to all; they will use other non-academic criteria to decide which children should be offered places. - 4.2 Request for Assessment.
-Parents who wish their child to be assessed for non-Catholic grammar school education should inform Wirral Council by 31st May in Year 5 using the Request for Assessment form. - 4.4 The Council administers the assessment arrangements for Calday Grange Grammar School, West Kirby Grammar School, Wirral Grammar School for Boys and Wirral Grammar School for Girls.
-The grammar schools have criteria to determine which children will be given places if more children achieve the standard than there are places available. - 4.5 Parents who wish their children to be assessed for a place at Upton Hall School FCJ or St. Anselm's College must follow the procedures for requesting an assessment set out by those schools; those children will be assessed by the schools themselves.
+If they are oversubscribed with children who have achieved the standard, they will not be able to offer places to all; they will use other non-academic criteria to decide which children should be offered places. - 4.2 Request for Assessment.
+Parents who wish their child to be assessed for non-Catholic grammar school education should register with Wirral Council by 31st May in Year 5 by completing either the online or paper Request for Assessment form. - 4.3 The Council administers the assessment arrangements for Calday Grange Grammar School, West Kirby Grammar School, Wirral Grammar School for Boys and Wirral Grammar School for Girls.
+The grammar schools have criteria to